Table of Contents

 You change the number of your withholding allowances during the year.

-To make sure you are getting the right amount of tax withheld, get Publication 505.
-It will help you compare the total tax to be withheld during the year with the tax you can expect to figure on your return.
+To make sure you are getting the right amount of tax withheld, get Pub.
+505. It will help you compare the total tax to be withheld during the year with the tax you can expect to figure on your return.
 It also will help you determine how much, if any, additional withholding is needed each payday to avoid owing tax when you file your return.
-If you do not have enough tax withheld, you may have to pay estimated tax, as explained under Estimated Tax for 2015 , later.
+If you don't have enough tax withheld, you may have to pay estimated tax, as explained under Estimated Tax for 2016 , later.

 It may be helpful for you to know some of the withholding rules your employer must follow.
 These rules can affect how to fill out your Form W-4 and how to handle problems that may arise.

-If you claim exemption from withholding, your employer will not withhold federal income tax from your wages.
+If you claim exemption from withholding, your employer won't withhold federal income tax from your wages.
 The exemption applies only to income tax, not to social security, Medicare, or FUTA tax withholding.

 Supplemental wages include bonuses, commissions, overtime pay, vacation allowances, certain sick pay, and expense allowances under certain plans.
 The payer can figure withholding on supplemental wages using the same method used for your regular wages.
 However, if these payments are identified separately from your regular wages, your employer or other payer of supplemental wages can withhold income tax from these wages at a flat rate.